POWER OF

 • Sacred Tobacco Ceremony Leaders; and

-• Ceremonial Gift Makers: Traditional makers of cedar hats, drums, rattles, regalia, beadwork, caskets, and other traditional items for ceremony purposes.
+• Ceremonial Gift Makers: traditional baskets, tule mats, cedar hats, drums, rattles, wing dresses, moccasins, funeral caskets, and other traditional items for ceremony purposes.

 Who Should Apply